robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

 ### About `check/1` and `check/2`

-It's possible to test a property for a given case (often the current counterexample) by using the `check/1` and `check/2` functions exported by the `eqc` module.
+It's possible to test a property for a given case (usually the current counterexample) by using the `check/1` and `check/2` functions exported by the `eqc` module.
 An interesting application of the `check` functions is in a system where plenty of log information are produced by the system under test while running QuickCheck.
-By using the following pattern, it will be possible to reply a failing test case and to display only relevant logs.
+By using the following pattern, it will be possible to replay a failing test case and to display only relevant logs.

 {% highlight erlang %}